The Ultimate Guide to Renewable Energy in Australia

 Renewable energy is natural energy that is constantly replenished in an efficient and sustainable way, without damaging the environment.
 Unlike fossil fuel or coal which take millions of years to be created, renewable resources can be replenished within the human timeline.
 Renewable resources include water (hydro) power, solar, wind, biomass, and geothermal, but does not include nuclear energy at the moment due to the elements needed to create the nuclear reaction (however this could change as technologies evolve in the future).

-What is renewable energy, green energy, and clean energy?
+What is the difference between clean energy, green energy, and renewable energy?

 Green energy: Green energy is energy that is derived from natural resources.
 Most forms of green energy are also renewable but not all renewable energy is green.
 Some might argue, for example, that due to the vast industrialization needed to create hydropower it can be considered renewable but not green.

 There is some obvious crossover between these types of energy, and these terms are often used interchangeably.
 For the most part, however, when people refer to renewable or green energy they are referring to the five major renewable resources: solar, wind, hydro, biomass, and geothermal.

 There are many different types of renewable resources that can be used to generate energy.
 When most people think about renewable energy, solar energy, wind power, and hydropower are three of the most well known but other sources such as biomass or geothermal energy are both also used in the transition to renewable energy.

 Solar energy is arguably one of the most abundant and widely available resources on the planet, and Australia is well-suited for solar power.
 The sun itself is one massive nuclear reactor, which radiates out the energy to fuel our planet.
 By harnessing the sunlight (called photons) and utilizing photovoltaics (PV) or solar thermal harnessing, we can transform that sunlight into energy for our use.